Ghana footballer Atsu found dead in Turkey quake rubble

 Issued on:

-Hatay (Turkey) (AFP) – Former Ghana international Christian Atsu was found dead on Saturday, almost two weeks after a devastating earthquake in Turkey.
+Hatay (Turkey) (AFP) – Former Ghana international Christian Atsu was found dead on Saturday under the rubble of his home, almost two weeks after a devastating earthquake in Turkey.

 Atsu, 31, was caught up in a 7.8-magnitude quake that rocked Turkey and Syria on February 6, killing more than 43,000 people in both countries.